 Looking at the exhibit and standing where so many first entered the United States has an impact.

 Then I had a "huh?" moment: the “Barbie” exhibit.
 What?
 A Barbie Exhibit?
-I suppose there must have been a money exchange in there some
+I suppose there must have been a money exchange in there somewhere.

 We sat on an outside bench watching the birds and giving our bodies a break from an incredibly awful snack that sounded like a good idea at the time.
 For anyone interested, I do not recommend putting big chunks of homemade Oreo Cookie Fudge on top of English Shortbread Cookies.
 And I certainly don't recommend that you eat the entire package of cookies.
 What were we thinking?